-tress345 has been recognized and discussed in this report as a factor that can severely affect the health of captive wildlife, including marine mammals.
-The stress in mammals can manifest in many ways, including weight loss, lack of appetite, anti-social behavior, reduced calving and reproductive success, arteriosclerosis (hardening of the arteries), stomach ulcers, changes in blood cell counts, increased susceptibility to diseases (reduced immune response), and even death.
-Short-term acute stress will occur as the result of pursuit, confinement, sudden loss or change in social relationships, and physical handling experienced during capture or the transport process.
-Long-term chronic stress would result once an animal is permanently confined in captivity.

-The pursuit, handling, and disturbance marine mammals endure when first captured from the wild and, in some species, whenever they are being transported from one location to another, are highly traumatic.
-352 Studies have noted significant physiological impacts from pursuit and handling, particularly in cetaceans.353 A strong piece of evidence showing that dolphins never become accustomed to these causes of stress is seen in the greatly increased mortality rate they demonstrate immediately after a capture from the wild and every transport.
-The risk of dying increases six-fold in bottlenose dolphins during the first five days after a capture (see Chapter 9, "Mortality and Birth Rates"), and a similar mortality spike is seen after every transport between facilities.354 In other words, every transport is as traumatic to a dolphin as a capture from the wild.
-They never get used to being restrained and moved between enclosures, and the stress considerably increases their risk of dying.355
+tress404 has been recognized and discussed in this report as a factor that can severely affect the health of captive wildlife,405 including marine mammals.406 Stress in mammals can manifest in many ways, including weight loss, lack of appetite, anti-social behavior, reduced reproductive success, arteriosclerosis (hardening of the arteries), stomach ulcers, changes in blood cell counts, increased susceptibility to diseases (reduced immune response), and even death.407 Short-term acute stress will occur as the result of pursuit, confinement, sudden loss or change in social relationships, and physical handling408 experienced during capture or the transport process.409 Long-term chronic stress would result once an animal is permanently confined in captivity.410 highly traumatic.411 Studies have noted significant physiological impacts from pursuit and handling, particularly in cetaceans.
+412 A strong piece of evidence showing that dolphins never become accustomed to these causes of stress is seen in the greatly increased mortality rate they demonstrate immediately after a capture from the wild and every transport.
+The risk of dying increases six-fold in bottlenose dolphins during the first five days after a capture (see Chapter 10, "Mortality and Birth Rates"), and a similar mortality spike is seen after every transport between facilities.
+413 In other words, every transport is as traumatic to a dolphin as a capture from the wild.
+They never get used to being restrained and moved between enclosures, and the stress considerably increases their risk of dying.414